chiiyokii/AI_Project/README.md

 After quickly reviewing the content of the dataset, we noticed that some of the features contain absurd values.
 We have to determine wether to keep those or adapt the values.
 For example, we could manage big values by dividing and rounding to approximately reach a normal scale of value.

 Our first step is to understand our dataset with statistic analysis.
-Especially to look for null values and out We plan to use more than two methods/libraries to build our ML AI model.
+Especially to look for null and unique values.
+We plan to use more than two methods/libraries to build our ML AI model.